oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

     $ <copy>kubectl -n observability port-forward svc/jaegertracing-query 16686:16686</copy>
     ```

-   Open a web broswer to [http://localhost:16686](http://localhost:16686) to view the Jaeger web user interface.
+   Open a web browser to [http://localhost:16686](http://localhost:16686) to view the Jaeger web user interface.
 It will appear similar to the image below.

    ![Jaeger web user interface](images/obaas-jaeger-home-page.png)